adamawolf/watchSugar/README.md

 In order to authenticate a user's Dexcom Share account with Dexcom's backend a valid Dexcom Application ID is needed.
 Application IDs are not provided in this repository and must be obtained manually.

 Once you have the Dexcom Application ID you wish to use set it in Definitions.h.
-Please be mindful of step 2. above, if you wish to send me a pull request.
+Please be mindful of the above Step 2. if you wish to send me a pull request.
 You'll know your Dexcom Application ID is functioning as expected when the on-device Login flow is successful.